UoN-Rambling-Hiking/RamblingHikingWebsite/content/gear/index.md

 ## Purchasing Kit
 Leaders and Committee would be more than happy to help recommended kit and where to purchase.
 There's plenty of stores locally and online.
 With most having discount!
 ### Member Deals
 Becoming a member allows you to attend events, and at a reduced rate.
-Not only that, you can access some sweet discount at these retailers with your membership card, or through our [Members Portal](member.ramsoc.co.uk).
+Not only that, you can access some sweet discount at these retailers with your membership card, or through our [Members Portal](https://member.ramsoc.co.uk).
 - [Magic Mountain](https://www.magic-mountain.co.uk/) - **15% Member Discount**
 - [Mountain Warehouse](https://www.mountainwarehouse.com/) - **15% Member Discount**
 - [Trespass](https://www.trespass.com/) - **20% Member Discount** 244 Victoria Centre, Nottingham NG1 3QE
+- [Cotswold Outdoor](https://www.cotswoldoutdoor.com/) -  **10% Member/Student Discount** | Castle Buildings, Castle Blvd, Nottingham NG7 1SA
 ### General Sites
 - [Decathlon](https://www.decathlon.co.uk/) - East, Giltbrook Retail Park, Giltbrook, Nottingham NG16 2RP
 - JD Group - All with **15% Student Discount**
 	- [Blacks](https://www.blacks.co.uk/) - 12 Exchange Walk, Nottingham NG1 2NX
 	- [GO Outdoors](https://www.gooutdoors.co.uk/) - 8-10 Mansfield Rd, Daybrook, Nottingham NG5 6BP
 	- [Millets](https://www.millets.co.uk/)
-- [Cotswold Outdoor](https://www.cotswoldoutdoor.com/) -  **10% Student Discount** | Castle Buildings, Castle Blvd, Nottingham NG7 1SA

 ## Opportunities Fund
 As part of the cost of living crisis, the students union is giving eligible students **£200** to spend towards club kit and fees each academic year.
 Find out more by visiting their [cost of living support](https://su.nottingham.ac.uk/activities/opportunities-fund)